R developer's guide to Azure

 foreach loop to run in

 parallel on a node within the Azure Batch cluster.
-For an introduction to the package, please read the
+For an introduction to the package, see the blog post

 A third option is to use the Azure Distributed Data Engineering Toolkit (AZTK), which allows you to provision on-demand Spark clusters using Docker containers in Azure Batch.
 This provides an economical way to run Spark jobs in Azure.
 By using SparklyR with AZTK, your R scripts can be scaled out in the cloud easily and economically.